Construction Accidents - New York State Industrial Code

 If the insurance carriers for the defendant owners and contractors are unwilling to negotiate a settlement of the case in good faith, we will not hesitate to commence suit without delay, as it is our unwavering policy to assure that our clients’ cases are handled as expeditiously and diligently as possible.
 We are always available by telephone, fax, or email, and all client inquiries are responded to within 24 hours without exception.

-At the Law Office of Mark A. Siesel, it is our policy to fight the insurance companies and their defense counsel from the minute our client walks into our office to the date that the case is resolved, to assure the maximum possible compensation for our clients’ pain and suffering, past and future lost earnings and loss of earnings potential, hospital and medical expenses, and loss of enjoyment of life.
-Call us toll free at 888-761-7633 or email email@example.com for a free consultation to discuss your case in detail.
+At the Law Office of Mark A. Siesel, it is our policy to fight the insurance companies and their defense counsel from the minute our client walks into our office to the date that the case is resolved, to assure the maximum possible compensation for our clients’ pain and suffering, past and future lost earnings and loss of earnings potential, hospital and medical expenses, and loss of enjoyment of life. call us at (914) 428-7386 or email email@example.com for a free consultation to discuss your case in detail.